 ABSTRACT

-Background/Objective: Selfmedication refers to selection and use of medicines by individuals to treat selfrecognized illness and symptoms.
+Background/Objective: Self-medication refers to selection and use of medicines by individuals to treat self-recognized illness and symptoms.
 It is widely practiced globally and often regarded as part of self-care.
 Though, unlike the other elements of self-care, it acts as a double-edged sword with the ability to do good as well as exposure to hazards because it employs use of drugs.
-The objective of this study was to assess prevalence of antibiotic selfmedication among paramedical students of UsmanuDanfodiyoSokoto, Nigeria.
+The objective of this study was to assess prevalence of antibiotic self-medication among paramedical students of UsmanuDanfodiyoSokoto, Nigeria.

-Methodology: It was questionnaire-based, crosssectional study involving undergraduate paramedical students in a Nigerian University.
+Methodology: It was questionnaire-based, cross-sectional study involving undergraduate paramedical students in a Nigerian University.
 Participants were selected by multistage sampling technique and data generated was analyzed using SPSS version 20.

 Result: Majority of the respondents were males and singles, 64(68%) and 84(89.4%) respectively.
 Age ranged 18-25 years for majority of respondents, 87(92.6%).
-Eighty one point nine percent selfmedicate with antimicrobials.
-As a group,penicillin was the mostcited 58(61.7%), and among the penicillin group, amoxicillin was the commonly used, 17(18.1%).
-There was no statistically significant association between gender, marital status and course of study with selfmedication (X1=0.06, P=0.81; X1=0.028, P=0.87 and X3=2.28, P=0.52 respectively).
+Eighty one point nine percent self-medicate with antimicrobials and penicillin was the most used antibiotic group 58(61.7%), and among the penicillin group, amoxicillin was the commonly used, 17(18.1%).
+There was no statistically significant association between gender, marital status and course of study with self-medication (X1=0.06, P=0.81; X1=0.028, P=0.87 and X3=2.28, P=0.52 respectively).

-Conclusion: A high proportion of selfmedication with antimicrobials was observed among the respondents.
+Conclusion: A high proportion of self-medication with antimicrobials was observed among the respondents of the study.
 However there was no statistically significant association of the medication with gender, marital status or course of study.

-Keywords: Antimicrobials, Nigeria, Paramedical students, Selfmedication, University,
+Keywords: Antimicrobials, Nigeria, Paramedical students, Self-medication, University

 Introduction

-Selfmedication refers to selection and use of medicines by individuals to treat selfrecognized illness and symptoms.1It is widely practiced globally and often regarded as a part of self-care.
-Though, unlike the other elements of self-care, it acts as a double-edged sword with the ability to do good as well as exposure to hazards because it employs use of drugs.2It is seemingly much easier, to circumvent the trouble of seeing a medical doctor and the cost involved by selfmedication, especially in financial and human resources constrained circumstances such as low and middle income countries.
-In most parts of the world, it is commonly practiced as over 50% of antibiotics are purchased without prescription.3 Exorbitant costs of health care services, poor accessibility to health facilities, unregulated distribution of drugs, and inequality in the spread of health care services provide fertile grounds for self medication.4,5 Self medications for whichever purpose poses a serious public health challenge worldwide and contribute immensely to development of deadly antimicrobial resistance irrespective of age bracket or gender.1
+Self-medication refers to selection and use of medicines by individuals to treat self-recognized illness and symptoms.1It is widely practiced globally and often regarded as a part of self-care.
+Though, unlike the other elements of self-care, it acts as a double-edged sword with the ability to do good as well as exposure to hazards because it employs use of drugs.2It is much easier, to circumvent the trouble of seeing a medical doctor and the cost involved by self-medication, especially in financial and human resources constrained circumstances such as low and middle income countries.
+In most parts of the world, it is commonly practiced as over 50% of antibiotics are purchased without prescription.3 Exorbitant costs of health care services, poor accessibility to health facilities, unregulated distribution of drugs, and inequality in the spread of health care services provide fertile grounds for self-medication.4,5 Self medications for whichever purpose poses a serious public health challenge worldwide and contribute immensely to development of deadly antimicrobial resistance irrespective of age or gender.1

-The magnitude of antibiotics self medication is higher with population in developing countries among the young and literates.6, 7 Use of antibiotics for self medication is considered not a responsible use of antibiotics.8 Antibiotics resistance which may arise from self medication currently potent one of the most pressing health issue globally.9 This is more common in developing countries, where antibiotics are freely purchased without prescription over the counter.10
+The magnitude of antibiotics self-medication is higher with population in developing countries among the young and literates.6, 7 Use of antibiotics for self-medication is considered as a injudicious use of antibiotics.8 Antibiotics resistance which may arise from self-medication currently poses one of the most important health issue globally.9 This is more common in developing countries, where antibiotics are freely purchased without prescription over the counter.10

-Reasons for antibiotics resistance are multifaceted which include human factors such as self medication.11 Socioeconomic status, life styles and easy accessibility to drugs have been shown to influence self medication.12Widespread use of antibiotics in agriculture as growth promoters and prophylaxis in livestock has been implicated in promoting resistance.13 The consumption of antibiotics via these processes account for 63,000 to 240,000 tons of annual global use and through food chains resistance can be transmitted from animals to humans.
+Reasons for antibiotics resistance are multifaceted which include human factors such as self-medication.11 Socioeconomic status, life styles and easy accessibility to drugs have been shown to influence self-medication.12Widespread use of antibiotics in agriculture as growth promoters and prophylaxis in livestock has been implicated in promoting resistance.13 The consumption of antibiotics via these processes account for 63,000 to 240,000 tons of annual global use and through food chain, resistance can be transmitted from animals to humans.
 14, 15